SansKrono/loz-homebrew-vault/Trial By Wombat/Notable Locations/Serpentail River.md

 ##### The Flowing Lifeline of Whispering Marshes

 **Geographical Span:**
-Emerging from the mystical springs of Eelwater Lake, the Serpentail River weaves through the [[About the Whispering Marshes]]and culminates its journey by meeting the Sea of Lurid Mists.
+Emerging from the mystical springs of Eelwater Lake, the Serpentail River weaves through the [[The Whispering Marshes]]and culminates its journey by meeting the Sea of Lurid Mists.

 **Physical Characteristics:**
 A shimmering river, paradoxically clear despite flowing through boggy terrain.
 The riverbed is a kaleidoscope of colored pebbles, ancient shells, and arcane crystals.